top of page

 Board Member

-Samantha has more than 20 years’ specialist experience in the Healthcare and Senior Living sectors, from extra care/assisted living including retirement villages, elderly and specialist care homes, special schools, children’s homes, secure units, medical centres and hospitals.
-A pre-eminent advisor to both private and institutional clients, Samantha has worked closely with the likes of L&G, Abrdn, Aviva, Inspired Villages, Audley, Auriens, Investec, LifeStory, Citi, Assura, BlackRock and Octopus Healthcare for a number of years in addition to international funders and operators.
-Her breadth of experience covers advisory and transactional together with valuation of healthcare property assets including annual portfolio valuations.
+Samantha has over 20 years of experience in the Healthcare and Senior Living sectors, specialising in a wide range of facilities including care homes, retirement villages, medical centres, and hospitals.
+She advises institutional, corporate and private investors primarily in the UK, offering consultancy, transactional services and demographic analysis and research on market needs for healthcare developments in addition to valuations.
+Samantha has worked closely with the likes of L&G, Abrdn, Aviva, Inspired Villages, Audley, Auriens, Investec, LifeStory, Citi, Assura, BlackRock, British Land and Octopus Healthcare for a number of years in addition to international funders and operators.

 Board Member